 "I tried to prepare for the [SAS certification] exam on my own, but I was just a beginner.
 I used a worksheet, and my team helped me learn how to produce macros.
 It's easier to learn SAS now because there are so many tutorials, but back then I had to learn everything myself."

 The number of times (and counting?)
 Kriss has attended SAS Global Forum.
-He's been a speaker at the conference at least six of those times.
+He's been a speaker at the conference at least eight of those times.